 Do I need previous dance experience to be able to take part?

-Not at all, we offer Level 1 classes on the Dance Summer School for complete beginners or those returning to dance after a long break.
+Not at all, we offer sessions for beginners through to those at professional level.
+Please see our Class Levels page for more information.
 Our teachers will take the time to cover the essential basics of the technique and build your confidence over the 10 days.

 I have previous experience in dance, what level is best for me?

-For those with previous dance or movement experience, we have Level 2 and Level 3 classes.
-Level 2 will provide more challenging vocabulary and a slightly faster pace than Level 1.
+For those with previous dance or movement experience.
+We have Level 2 and Level 3 Sessions.
+Level 2 will provide more challenging vocabulary and a faster pace than Level 1.
 Level 3 Contemporary and Ballet will include more complex phrases and sequences for those in or having completed full-time dance training.
-Level 3 classes will also place more emphasis on the performative qualities of technique.
-We also offer open Level classes which enable a mixed group of participants to work together, and our experienced teachers will adapt material to meet the ability levels of those in the class, meaning you can work at your own pace.
+Level 3 sessions will also place more emphasis on the performative qualities of the technique.
+Remember that all participants self-select their own level, so each session will have a wide range of abilities.
+It is up to the individual to get the best out of the sessions for themselves.
+We also offer Open Level sessions that enable a mixed group of participants to work together, and our experienced teachers will adapt the material to meet the ability levels of those in the session, meaning you can work at your own pace.
 For a more detailed guide please see our Class Levels page.

 Is it possible to attend for one week?